YattaSolutions/org.eclipse.swt.browser.electron/README.md

 ### Opportunities

-Overall, providing modern web technology has leverage for many other Eclipse projects, such as the [Eclipse Marketplace](https://projects.eclipse.org/projects/technology.packaging.mpc).
+Overall, providing modern web technology has leverage for many other Eclipse projects, such as the [Eclipse Marketplace Client (MPC)](https://projects.eclipse.org/projects/technology.packaging.mpc).

 The current approach is rather simple, and therefore easy to maintain and integrates easily in SWT.